 This multifaceted project provides education through distance delivery instruction, experiential learning and place-based instruction.
 ANS enhances student decision-making, communication and leadership skills to improve quality of life in their communities.

-This work is supported by Alaska Native-Serving and Native Hawaiian-Serving Institutions Education Competitive Grants Program [grant no. 2023-38470-40825] from the USDA National Institute of Food and Agriculture.
+This work is supported by the Alaska Native-Serving and Native Hawaiian-Serving Institutions Education Competitive Grants Program, [project award no. 2024-38470-43416], from the U.S. Department of Agriculture’s National Institute of Food and Agriculture.
+Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and should not be construed to represent any official USDA or U.S. Government determination or policy.